mrocklin/thesis/sympy.md

 A computer algebra system is composed of a data structure to represent mathematical expressions in a computer, a syntax for the idiomatic construction of trees by mathematical users, and a collection of functions for common mathematical routines.

-SymPy is a computer algebra system embedded in the Python language.
+SymPy \cite{sympy} is a computer algebra system embedded in the Python language.
 It implements these pieces as follows

 #### Operators